-I went to school when I was 5 at Drayton, and then from that school I went to Hellesdon Firside at 11 years old.
+I went to school when I was five at Drayton, and then from that school I went to Hellesdon Firside at 11 years old.
 I spent three years there and left at 14 years.
 While I was at school I did a paper round in the mornings, and I also did a small milk round on Sunday mornings, and measured the milk with a dip can.
-This was for Mr A. who lived in Drayton village, which he paid me a very small wage.
 From school I went to work on the farm with Lieutenant Colonel S. I had already been there before I left school doing little jobs in the evening and holidays . …

 And I was doing that job for him for, I think about twelve years, and then the farm’s foreman who was on the farm at the time, he retired, and Colonel S, he put a lot of faith in me, and he asked me if I’d like to be farm foreman, which I took on.
 And I think when I took that on I was 27 years old.
 From there onwards I worked for him for several years, and he treated me just like a son.